apache/cloudstack-documentation/source/adminguide/templates/_bypass-secondary-storage-kvm.rst

 CloudStack provides an additional way to register and use templates on KVM.

-Instead of registering a template and use secondary storage as cache, it is possible to bypass secondary storage on KVM templates registration.
-At deployment time, the template is downloaded directly to primary storage avoiding the copy from secondary storage.
+Instead of registering a template and storing it on secondary storage, the user can opt to skip downloading the template to secondary storage for KVM at template registration.
+At deployment time, the template is downloaded directly to primary storage from the registered source, instead of being copied from secondary storage.

 Supported protocols: HTTP/HTTPS, NFS and metalinks.
 The protocol is obtained from the template URL.